mtaktash/ray_tracer/README.md

 - Add `export PATH="/opt/homebrew/bin:$PATH"` to `~/.bash_profile` to setup `brew`
 - Uses `clang` from Xcode development tools
 - Uses `clang-format` from `brew`
+- Used C++ and clang-format extensions for VSCode

 ## Results